 Take personal care products, specifically sunscreen as an example.
 Modern sunscreens are big sellers in the spring and summer months.
 Consumers trust they can buy a given sunscreen product and lather it on before spending time in the sun, secure in the knowledge that they’ll be protected against damaging ultraviolet radiation from the sun.
 What they probably don’t consider are the complex manufacturing processes involved in getting that lotion into the bottle.

 Whether it’s a popular whole-grain cereal, packaged soup (representing a complex blend of ingredients), jars of mayonnaise (an oil-in-water emulsion), body wash with “extra moisturizers” or sunscreen, manufacturers know that highly engineered consumer products don’t appear by magic.
 Rather, they involve complex processing and mixing of rheology modifiers and other ingredients, usually under highly sanitary conditions where the health of workers is as important as the appeal of the final products.

-Manufacturers are also aware that industrial mixers are crucial pieces of equipment used to produce such products.
-In some instances, as in the production of nutraceuticals, cosmetics, pharmaceuticals or certain personal care products, there might even be need for more sophisticated mixing equipment, such as a high shear mixer or homogenizer.
+Manufacturers are also aware that industrial high shear mixers are crucial pieces of equipment used to produce such products.
+In some instances, as in the production of nutraceuticals, cosmetics, pharmaceuticals, or certain personal care products, there might even be the need for more sophisticated mixing equipment, such as a high-shear mixer or homogenizer.

 These precision-engineered pieces of industrial equipment facilitate difficult processes, such as:

 - The hydration of thickening and suspending agents

 - Disintegrating solids